Chris Wilson (Australian musician)

-Christopher John Wilson (2 December 1956 – 16 January 2019) was an Australian blues musician who sang and played harmonica, saxophone and guitar.
+Christopher John Wilson (24 January 1956 – 16 January 2019) was an Australian blues musician who sang and played harmonica, saxophone and guitar.
 He performed as part of the Sole Twisters, Harem Scarem and Paul Kelly and the Coloured Girls, and fronted his band Crown of Thorns.
 Wilson's solo albums are Landlocked (June 1992), The Long Weekend (March 1998), Spiderman (2000), King for a Day (July 2002), Flying Fish (2012) and the self titled Chris Wilson (2018).

 In March 1996, Wilson collaborated with Johnny Diesel in a blues project, Wilson Diesel, which issued an album, Short Cool Ones, composed mostly of "soul and R&B standards".
 It peaked at No. 18 on the ARIA Albums Chart.
 Outside of his music career Wilson taught English at various secondary schools in Melbourne for about 20 years.

 On 24 July 2018, Wilson's management announced that he had been diagnosed with pancreatic cancer and was unlikely to perform again.
 A fundraising concert at the Corner Hotel was announced and quickly sold out.
 Fellow musician and friend Suzannah Espie set up a GoFundMe page which raised over AU$100,000 in just a few days before ceasing to accept further donations.

 In 2020, Wilson was inducted into the Music Victoria Hall of Fame.

 Life and career

 1956–1987: Early years and collaborations

 Christopher John Wilson was born in 1956.
 He grew up in Alphington, an inner-Melbourne suburb.
 He completed his tertiary studies, and worked as an English teacher at various Melbourne secondary schools for "some 20 years".

-In 1984, Wilson joined Sole Twisters; the R&B band included Brian Horne, Barry Palmer, his brother Craig Palmer, Jeff Pickard, and Nigel Sweeney.
+In 1984, Wilson joined Sole Twisters; the R&B band included Brian Horne, Barry Palmer, his brother Craig Palmer, Jeff Pickard, and Nigel Sweeting.
 His early influences were Australian blues groups, Chain and Carson.

 In September 1985, Wilson, on harmonica and saxophone, and Barry Palmer on lead guitar, joined a neo-Blues group, Harem Scarem, alongside Peter Jones on drums, Charles Marshall on guitar, Christopher Marshall on lead vocals and Glen Sheldon on bass guitar.
 This line-up recorded their debut studio album, Pilgrim's Progress for Au Go Go Records, which was released in December 1986.

 While a member of Harem Scarem, Wilson provided harmonica on Paul Kelly and the Coloured Girls' debut album, Gossip (September 1986).
 By May 1987 Wilson had left Harem Scarem, he joined Kelly's 45-date tour of North America promoting Gossip.
 Wilson acknowledged Kelly for extending his repertoire beyond harmonica, "I was asked on as a sax player too and I didn't play all that much sax when [Kelly] asked.
 But he had that faith in me that I'd get my act together."
 During that year Wilson also guested on the Hunters & Collectors' album What's a Few Men?
 (November 1987), on Paul Kelly and the Coloured Girls' next album, Under the Sun (December), and played with hard rockers X.